azerbasic/AzerBasic/README.md

 &nbsp;

-- Windows application for the famous BiH youtuber (Nedim Lepic, NTeam), the application is developed for the game GTA 5, where the application checks whether the user has a 'cheat'.
-The application edits and deletes windows files, ie. chace file from the game itself.
+- Windows application for the famous BiH YouTuber (Nedim Lepic, NTeam), the application is developed for the game GTA 5, where the application checks whether the user has a 'cheat'.
+The application edits and deletes windows files, ie. the cache file from the game itself.
 The application is designed to be a Launcher and to successfully hide the IP address from the server to prevent DDOS attacks. <b>C# programming language on the .NET platform </b>

 - <b>Website for an online concert of Helem Nejse.
 This app is made for RedBull BiH.</b> The site is designed for the user to enter the code from the RedBull can and get a ticket for a virtual concert.
-Also the user has to log in with his steam account to get his data as the concert will be held on GTA 5 server.
+Also, the user has to log in with his steam account to get his data as the concert will be held on GTA 5 server.
 </b>Technologies used: PHP, MYSQL, HTML</b>

 - <b>Web and mobile app for veterinary stations.</b> The project is also supported by the Federal Ministry.
 The goal is for veterinarians to enter information on the field (finding, diagnosis) via a mobile application and that informations are stored in the database.
 From that database information is shared on the website from where the vet. station can retrieve pre-generated documents required for inspection, etc.
 <b>Technologies used: Flutter - Dart, PHP, HTML, CSS, MYSQL</b>

-- <b> Wordpress custom plugin </b>for searching stores in a radius selected by the user with information about Country,State and ZIP/Postal code.
-The plugin uses google map api for geocoding.
+- <b> WordPress custom plugin </b>for searching stores in a radius selected by the user with information about Country, State and ZIP/Postal code.
+The plugin uses Google Map API for geocoding.
+The biggest problem for me was how to implement a function for searching the nearest stores.
+So, I slove that by using the Haversine formula.
 This code for plugin is available in a folder.
 <b>Technologies used: PHP Object-Oriented Programming (OOP) for WordPress, JavaScript, Google Maps API</b>